zats/dirichlet/README.md

 Use
 ---

 Download the repository as a zip file and unzip it.
-Then see the [example](https://github.com/xuod/dirichlet/blob/master/example/example.ipynb) jupyter notebook to run the test and produce plots.
+Then run the [example](https://github.com/xuod/dirichlet/blob/master/example/example.ipynb) jupyter notebook in the 'example' folder to perform the test and produce plots (if you have never used jupyter, see the [jupyter website](http://jupyter.org/)).

 <img width="20%" height="20%" src="https://github.com/xuod/dirichlet/blob/master/example/3Tg.png"> <img width="20%" height="20%" src="https://github.com/xuod/dirichlet/blob/master/example/wt.png">